zhizhizhizhizhi/tp/docs/UserGuide.md

 Examples:
 * `find Donnerstag` finds the flashcard with the German Phrase 'Donnerstag'.

 After entering this command, your app should look like this:

 ![find-screenshot](images/find-screenshot.png)

 #### <a name="list"></a>3.3.2.
 Listing all flashcards : `list`

 Displays all flashcards in the glossary.
+You can use this command to return to the full glossary after a find operation.

 Format: `list`